Lindenwood University: Recent history

 In the fall of 2012, the university announced it had purchased the 28 acre property that was previously home to the Barat Academy.
 The 69000 sqft facility opened in 2007 and was used by the private high school until it was evicted in 2011 and relocated to a smaller property.
 Lindenwood purchased the facility for $8.1 million with plans to enlarge classrooms and add chemistry labs.
 The building became the home of the Lindenwood Nursing and Allied Health Sciences program opening in fall 2013.
 It is a BSN completion program for students who hold associate degrees in nursing.
-The university hired Dr. Peggy Ellis as the dean of the program.
+The university hired Peggy Ellis as the dean of the program.
 Ellis had served since 2005 as the associate dean of graduate studies at the St. Louis University nursing school.

 In May 2014, the Lindenwood University Board of Directors approved plans for a 100,000-square-foot Library and Academic Resources Center off First Capitol Drive, adjacent to the Welcome Center on the St. Charles campus.
 In 2015, Lindenwood announced the construction of the new facility, which will replace the 36,000-square-foot Margaret Leggat Butler Library, built in 1929.
 The new Academic Resources Center building will bring together a variety of student services under one roof, including the Writing Center, Student and Academic Support Services (SASS), Career Services, English as a Second Language, the Office of International Students and Scholars, and Lindenwood Online, all of which were involved in putting together the proposal for the new structure.
 The building will also include classroom space and an expanded coffee shop.
 Completion is expected in the latter part of 2016.
 The university formerly owned the Daniel Boone historic site in Defiance, Missouri 26 mi southwest of the St. Charles campus.
 The historic site was donated to the people of St. Charles County in April 2016.

+In 2023, the university acquired Dorsey College, a for-profit trade school with seven campuses in Michigan.
+The school also made large cutbacks removing nine staff positions and ten sports programs including men's tennis, lacrosse, and wrestling.